ericdunipace/RcppCGAL/README.md

 ```
 Note: this must be done *before* the package is loaded by `R`.

+Alternatively, there is a function `cgal_install()` to download the header files or after install.
+This can be used to update or select an old version, if you wish.
+See the Installation vignette in the package.

 ### Example
 We provide an example of how to perform Hilbert sorting using an R matrix: